adriansev/cvmfs2go/README.md

 There are 2 possibilities:
 1. Use host cvmfs: the repositories will be touchd/pinned to trigger automounting
 and all /cvmfs mounts will be presented to singularity for bind mounting
-2. Use container cvmfs: a default configuration will be downloaded into the user home to be bind-mounted to container /etc/cvmfs; then all specified repositories will be fuse-mounted INTO the container
+2. Use container cvmfs:  all specified repositories will be fuse-mounted INTO the container

 ```
 ./cvmfs2go help